Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics: Multiple time-scale analysis

-Singular limit analyses in both regimes (R1) and (R2) will provide sufficient information for the statement of our main result in Section \ref{ssec:statement_of_the_main_result}, i.e.~the existence of an attracting relaxation cycle in \eqref{eq:main1}.
-The observed dynamics and corresponding analysis is qualitatively similar, but not identical, to the autocatolator model considered in \cite{Gucwa2009}. \SJ{Similar systems have also been studied in (R2) regime only in \cite{Kuehn2014}.}
+For sufficiently small $\epsilon \ll 1$, $c = O(1)$ in (R1) and $c = O(\sqrt{\epsilon})$ in (R2).
+Singular limit analyses in regimes (R1) and (R2) will provide sufficient information for the statement of our main result in Section \ref{ssec:statement_of_the_main_result}.
+The observed dynamics and corresponding analysis is qualitatively similar, but not identical, to the autocatalator model considered in \cite{Gucwa2009}. \SJ{Similar systems have also been studied in the (R2) regime only in \cite{Kuehn2014}.}

+\begin{remark} The right-hand-side in \eqref{eq:general_form} is $C^\infty$ for each fixed $0 < \epsilon \ll 1$, but only $C^{r}$ {{(for some $r \geq 0$)}} in the limit $\epsilon \to 0$ due to a jump discontinuity in the switch terms.
+In general, the order $r$ is important since it imposes analytical and methodological constraints, particularly if $r=0$.
+In the case of system \eqref{eq:main1}, we have $r=2$ because of the term $\mathfrak h_{\infty}(c,\epsilon) \epsilon^2$, since $\mathfrak h_{\infty}(c,\epsilon)$ is discontinuous at $c=\epsilon=0$.
+The case $r = 0$ can arise in applications \cite{Kristiansen2019d}, in which case, the resulting perturbation problem can be understood as a smooth perturbation of a piecewise-smooth dynamical system. \end{remark}